p4lang/p4c/README.md

 # Dependences

-We have tested the compiler on U*X systems (MacOS and Ubuntu).
-The following tools are required to build and run the compiler and tests:
+Ubuntu 16.04 is the officially supported platform for p4c.
+There's also unofficial support for macOS 10.12.
+Other platforms are untested; you can try to use them, but YMMV.

-- A C++11 compiler
+- A C++11 compiler.
+GCC 4.9 or later or Clang 3.3 or later is required.
-  E.g., gcc 4.8 or later, or clang++

 - `git` for version control